PistonDevelopers/blog.piston.rs/_posts/2014-09-04-the-future-of-piston.md

 ### Where are we going?

-In my career so far I have developed animation software that scales from beginners to professional to education.

 I dream of Piston changing how we write applications, in particular for new hardware.
-One thing I am not that worried about, is the adaption of either Rust or Piston in the established industry.
 There are plenty of people that have ideas and dreams of their own, which can become a reality through the tools we are developing.
+The adaption of Piston in the established industry would be just a bonus.

 Happy coding!